Is it time to quit your job?

 • Feel your commute to work has become so painful you can’t bear it

 If any of these resonated with you, it might be time to quit your job.
 But not so fast.
-Acting on the spur of the moment is the last thing you should do.
-First, we need to be practical and make sure you have a carefully thought out action plan in place.
+Acting impulsively is the last thing you should do.
+First, let’s be practical and make sure you have a well-thought-out action plan in place.

 Do you feel that your work persona is worlds away from the real you?
-Sure, most of us need to present a slightly different version of ourselves in the workplace.
-What I’m talking about here is that fundamental in-authenticity that can happen when we have a job or work for an organisation that doesn’t fit with our values.
+Certainly, most of us need to present a slightly modified version of ourselves in the workplace.
+What I’m referring to is that fundamental inauthenticity that can occur when we have a job or work for an organisation that doesn’t align with our values.

 If you feel you’ve hit a glass ceiling at work with nowhere to go in terms of growth and development, it can be difficult to stay motivated.
 Business management experts warn that a work environment devoid of opportunities for employee growth leads to disengaged staff who lack motivation.